AliShariatian/Analyze-and-Prepare-data-using-Python/README.md

-Analyze and Prepare data using Python
+# Analyze and Prepare data using Python

+**Table of contents:**
+  - NumPy
+  - Pandas
+  - Data Loading and Storage
+  - Data Cleaning
+  - Merging Datasets
+  - Visualization
+  - Group By
+  - Time Series
+  - Project